typedb/typedb-docs/00-general/04-quickstart.md

 ## an example of subtyping in Grakn
 friend-request sub request,
     relates friendship as subject,
-    relates requester as requester,
+    relates friend-requester as requester,
-    relates respondent as respondent;
+    relates friend-respondent as respondent;

 friendship-list sub relation,
     owns title,